Nele82/OL-Basement/README.md

 ### Database setup (Backend)

 Being a MERN application, this project uses a MongoDB NoSQL database to store application data.
 In order to set it up, please navigate to 'https://www.mongodb.com/developer/videos/the-ultimate-mern-stack-complete-guide-mongodb-express-react-node-js-/' and follow step-by-step instructions provided or check out some of the cool as there will be a URI (Uniform Resource Identifier) containing information like the hostname, port, database name, and credentials needed to connect your backend with the MongoDB database.
-Since this information should be available only to the developer, you will need to set up an environment variable which we'll discuss in more detail in the next section.
+Since this information should be available only to the developer, an environment variable needs to be set which we'll discuss in more detail in the next section.